yugabyte/yugabyte-db/docs/content/deploy/index.md

 ![Replicated License Progress](/images/replicated-license-progress.png)

-The next step is to add a password to protect the Replicated admin console
+The next step is to add a password to protect the Replicated admin console (note that this admin console is for Replicated and is different from YugaWare, the admin console for YugaByte).

 ![Replicated Password](/images/replicated-password.png)